 We’re knowledgeable about complex New York labor laws, OSHA regulations, and construction codes and practices.
 This insight will help us prove why the contractor, employer, manufacturer, or other party is to blame for your injuries.

-You’ll work with a dedicated lawyer who always treats your case like a top priority.
+You’ll work directly with one of our partners, who will always treat your case as a top priority.
 You can expect open communication, honest answers to your questions, and compassionate support throughout your legal experience.

 Unlike some other law firms, we’re fully prepared to go to court to recover full compensation for your injuries.
 We prepare every case as if it will go to trial and if a satisfactory settlement is not forthcoming we’ll fight your corner in court.